realm/realm-java/realm/rfc/0001-backlink-query-syntax.md

 # Version history

-1: Initial version
+1: Initial version.
 2: Backlink fields must now be enumerated.
 Removed "[Person]" as a shortcut for enumerating all fields on Person.
 Added suggestion that introduces a special `backlinks()/backlinksEnd()` grouping method.
 3: Fixed typos and mistakes.
 4: Annotation renamed to `@LinkingObjects`.
 Syntax is now`linkingObjects(x.y).z`.
 Added more details to the motivation section.
 Only one field is now allowed in the annotation, multiple backlink